DexterHuang/CyberCodeOnline/UpdateNote.md

 ## Updates
 ### **2021/07/08 v0.639**
+ * FIX - Fixed Inventory wonky behaviour and it should be very smooth when scroll now
  * FIX - Fixed market not removing old items
  * FIX - Hopfully fixed some chat sometimes stuck at bottom or display wrongly